-In Section 2.3.4 of its SHSR, the licensee stated that it followed the guidance in Appendix B of the SPID to develop input ground motions for the site response analysis and in Section 2.3.5; the licensee described its implementation of the random vibration theory (RVT) approach to perform its site response calculations.
-Finally, Section 2.3.6 of the SHSR shows the resulting amplification functions and associated uncertainties for two of the eleven input loading levels for the base case profile and EPRI rock shear modulus and damping curves.
+In Section 2.3.4 of its SHSR, the licensee stated that it followed the guidance in Appendix B of the SPID to develop input ground motions for the site response analysis and in Section 2.3.5, the licensee described its implementation of the random vibration theory (RVT) approach to perform its site response calculations.
+Finally, Section 2.3.6 of the SHSR shows the resulting amplification functions and associated uncertainties for the cases analyzed.
+Amplification functions are shown for eleven input loading levels for the median reference (hard rock) peak acceleration (0.01g to 1.50g) for profile P1 and EPRI soil and rock shear modulus and damping curves.

 In order to develop probabilistic site-specific control point hazard curves, as requested in Requested Information Item 1 of the 50.54(f) letter, the licensee used Method 3, described in Appendix B-6.0 of the SPID.
-The licensee's use of Method 3 involved computing the site-specific control point elevation hazard curves for a broad range of spectral accelerations by combining the site-specific hard rock hazard curves, determined from the initial PSHA (Section 3.2), and the amplification functions and their associated uncertainties, determined form the site response analysis.
+The licensee's use of Method 3 involved computing the site-specific control point elevation hazard curves for a broad range of spectral accelerations by combining the site-specific bedrock hazard curves, determined from the initial PSHA (Section 2.3.7), and the amplification functions and their associated uncertainties, determined from the site response analysis.